Atkins 20®, Phase 4: How to Maintain a Healthy Diet & Weight

 - More important, you’ve come to trust the Atkins program and experience the pleasure of feeling good, both physically and emotionally.

-Have you gained a few pounds and want to deal with the situation before it gets any more serious?
 Maybe you over-indulged a little on vacation or an injury prevented you from exercising.
 Not to worry.
 Cut roughly 10 grams of Net Carbs a day from your intake until you return to your goal weight.
 Give or take a couple grams, here are some options you can eliminate:

 - ½ banana